Bribery, Anti-Corruption and Tax Evasion Policy

-1.1.
-It is the policy of the Group to conduct all its business in an honest and ethical manner.
+1.1 It is the policy of the Group to conduct all its business in an honest and ethical manner.
 The Group takes a zero-tolerance approach to bribery, corruption and tax evasion and is committed to acting professionally, fairly and with integrity in all business dealings and relationships wherever it operates and implementing and enforcing effective systems to counter bribery and tax evasion.

-1.2.
-The Group will uphold all laws relevant to countering bribery, corruption and tax evasion in all jurisdictions in which it operates.
+1.2 The Group will uphold all laws relevant to countering bribery, corruption and tax evasion in all jurisdictions in which it operates.
 However the Group remains bound by the laws of the UK, including the Bribery Act 2010 and the Criminal Finance Act 2017, in respect of its conduct both at home and abroad.

-1.3.
-The purpose of this policy is to:
+1.3 The purpose of this policy is to:

-1.3.1.
-Set out the Group’s responsibilities, and of those working for the Group, in observing and upholding our zero-tolerance position on bribery and corruption and tax evasion; and
+1.3.1 Set out the Group’s responsibilities, and of those working for the Group, in observing and upholding our zero-tolerance position on bribery and corruption and tax evasion; and

-1.3.2.
-Provide information and guidance to those working for the Group on how to recognise and deal with bribery and corruption and tax evasion issues.
+1.3.2 Provide information and guidance to those working for the Group on how to recognise and deal with bribery and corruption and tax evasion issues.

-1.5.
-In the unlikely event where it becomes known that a bribery incident or tax evasion incident has been committed by an employee (when acting in their capacity as a person associated with the Group), it is the Group’s policy to report the matter to the relevant prosecuting authorities and to co-operate fully with them in their investigation and prosecution of the matter.
+1.5 In the unlikely event where it becomes known that a bribery incident or tax evasion incident has been committed by an employee (when acting in their capacity as a person associated with the Group), it is the Group’s policy to report the matter to the relevant prosecuting authorities and to co-operate fully with them in their investigation and prosecution of the matter.